 Its members can organise themselves in smaller or bigger groups geographically or according to tasks.
 For this reason there exists today a variety of national and local groups, as well as groups that are linked to certain subjects in different fields – all of them part of the General Anthroposophical Society based at the Goetheanum.

 The Anthroposophical Society in Switzerland is one of these national groups.
+It was founded on 31 October 1920 in Dornach by 7 branches of the then Anthroposophical Society.
 Based in Dornach, Oberen Zielweg 60, it fosters spiritual research and the deepening of Anthroposophy in the different fields of work and life in Switzerland – e.g. agriculture, food, medicine, healthcare, pedagogy, remedial pedagogy and social therapy, arts, architecture, natural science, economics and social science.